pjfooeve09/todolist-frontend/README.md

 STRETCH GOALS

-• Utilizes the MVC framework: a list has many items, and an item belongs to a list
+• Utilize the MVC framework: a list has many items, and an item belongs to a list
-• Building a full CRUD that includes create, read, edit, and delete
+• Build a full CRUD that includes create, read, edit, and delete
-• Using FastJsonapi to create model serializers
+• Use FastJsonapi to create model serializers
 • Use Javascript to connect to Rails API using fetch
 • Use fetch to implement methods that include: POST, PATCH, and DELETE